List of roads in Mississauga: Ninth Line

-Ninth Line (originally Ninth Line East) was originally in Halton Region, and its designation follows the numbering sequence of roads therein: Bronte Street in Milton being First; Highway 25 Second; and so forth.
-Not to be confused with Ninth Line in York Region.
+Ninth Line (not to be confused with Ninth Line in York Region) was originally within Halton Region, and its designation is a throwback to the numbered line-road sequence within it; beginning at present-day Tremaine Road in the west as the baseline, Bronte Street in Milton being First; Highway 25 Second; and so on.

 When Mississauga was incorporated as a city, land was transferred from Halton to Peel.
 At that time, Ninth Line marked much of the western boundary between Mississauga and Halton Region.
 Due to an additional annexation west to Highway 407 in 2010, the central section is now entirely within the city, but the road was never redesignated to reflect this.
 However, the stretch between Dundas St. and the vicinity of the Highways 403 and 407 interchange still serves as the west city limits, and Ninth Line also continues entirely within Halton north and south of these points.

 Winston Churchill Boulevard

 Winston Churchill Boulevard is designated Regional Road 19 between Lakeshore Rd. and Dundas St. It was the original western boundary of the city, and the historic boundary between Halton and Peel Counties, until the lands to the west (from Dundas St. northwards) were transferred from Halton to Peel upon their restructuring into regional municipalities.
 It still forms the city limits south of Dundas.

 The Mississauga Transitway's Winston Churchill Station is located on the west side of the road, just north of where it interchanges with Highway 403.